openaps/AndroidAPSdocs/docs/EN/Getting-Started/Pump-Choices.md

 - [Omnipod DASH](../Configuration/OmnipodDASH.md)  (Bluetooth)
 - Certain older [Medtronic](../Configuration/MedtronicPump.md) (Rileylink Compatible Device)

-Details of the status of other pumps that may have the potential to work with AndroidAPS are listed on the [Future (possible) Pumps](Future-possible-Pump-Drivers.md) page.
+Details of the status of other pumps that may have the potential to work with AAPS are listed on the [Future (possible) Pumps](Future-possible-Pump-Drivers.md) page.